-Ernst & Young LLP was selected as the Company's auditor at the time of the Company's launch following a competitive process and review of the auditor's credentials.
-The appointment of the external auditor is reviewed annually by the Audit Committee and the Board and is subject to approval by shareholders.
+Ernst & Young LLP was selected as the Company's auditor at the time of the Company's launch following a competitive process and review of the Auditor's credentials.
+The auditors have provided this service for 3 years, with Matthew Price as Audit Partner.
+The appointment of the external auditor is reviewed annually by the Audit and Risk Committee and the Board and is subject to approval by shareholders.
 In accordance with the FRC guidance, the audit will be put out to tender within ten years of the initial appointment of Ernst & Young LLP in December 2015.